tidalf/udoo-xbmc-bsp/README.md

 This BSP use freescale's one and add support for udoo board and xbmc It's forked from the work of Wolfgar (https://github.com/wolfgar) and Rehsack (https://github.com/rehsack)

+The meta-tid layer is here : http://github.com/tidalf/meta-tid It contains (u-boot config for udoo, wolfgar's recipes and some additionnals related to xbmc)

 You can learn Yocto here : http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html

 If you want to try without reading you can on debian or ubuntu install the required packages like that :